When you’re pregnant it can seem like you’re offered a lot of information.

 Here are three ways to keep your drinking under control if you’re pregnant or trying to have a baby.

 - Get support.
 Ask your partner to help you by cutting down their drinking as well.
-If you are trying to conceive this is vital, as drinking impairs sperm count and heavy drinking can cause temporary impotence.
+If you are trying to conceive this is vital, as drinking alcohol can affect sperm count and heavy drinking can cause temporary impotence.
+Our Drinkaware: Track and Calculate Units app can help you stay motivated to cut back.

 Your GP can help you figure out if you should make any changes to your drinking, and offer help and advice along the way.
 Or talk to your midwife about alcohol and pregnancy.